 Dena Jenson, Director of the Center for Nonprofit Leadership at Cal Lutheran University, and I are working together to convene a meeting on strategic ways we can address the underlying factors and address the immediate and long-term support needed during this time in our community.
 If you would like to join this effort, we welcome you.
 Please reach out to Dena directly and she can get you plugged in (firstname.lastname@example.org).
 More information will follow in the next days.

 Employment for Out of Work Survivors

-Because Borderline Bar & Grill is closed currently, many of the employees are looking for part-time and immediate work.
+Because Borderline Bar and Grill is closed currently, many of the employees are looking for part-time and immediate work.
 If you know of any opportunities, please contact 2-1-1.
 Bruce Stenslie, President & CEO of the Economic Development Collaborative and I connected this morning to see what else might be done and he is working with his key partners on this issue as well.

 Hill and Woolsey Fires